- The Assist Framework

 Building a national model for sovereign, scalable maritime sustainment infrastructure

-What ASSIST aims to deliver
+What ASSIST aims to support

 Principles guiding ASSIST